qgis/QGIS-Enhancement-Proposals/qep-425-stable-api.md

 ## Summary

-This QEP documents the policy for maintaining a stable QGIS API.
+This QEP documents the policy for maintaining a stable QGIS API and QGIS file formats.
 Developers must follow these policies when submitting changes to the QGIS code.

+## 1.0 Stable API Policy

 The stable API policy guarantees that (with exceptions) plugins and scripts written for a particular major QGIS release will continue to run without breakage and without requiring change in all future stable releases in that series.
 For instance, a plugin written for QGIS 4.2 will run without breakage in QGIS 4.6, 4.10, and later 4.x releases.

-## Stable API Policy

 - 1.1.
 The following parts of the QGIS API are subject to the stable API guarantee:
   - 1.1.1 The PyQGIS API